 There is no magic number for your retirement savings.
 Calculators generally input your retirement age, your income goal and number of years of payments, and then solves for amount of savings you need.
 Based on the results, the calculator (or an advisor) will tell you to save more or spend less.
 Here is my advice to increase peace of mind: Plan beyond the averages.

-Add deferred income annuities and QLAC to the equation
+6. Add Deferred Income Annuities and QLAC to the Equation

 A deferred income annuity from a top-rated insurance company can provide income guaranteed for life at a date in the future, similar to Social Security or a company pension.
 For the second stage of retirement, an income annuity called a Qualifying Longevity Annuity Contract, or QLAC, purchased out of your Rollover IRA account can provide income to cover late-in-retirement expenses.